xtirian/estudos/c/02-variables_n_types/readme.md

 printf("%d", a);
 ```

+## This should be a note, but got too big:
 * **Note**: the argument inside `printf` starts with a "%d" and then the variable that carries the value.

 This notation is called Format String (_or something like that_), and is used to specify the way that the data is printed.